stackabletech/trino-lb/docs/proxy-modes.md

 Downsides:

-- Query run times can be increased in when a lot of data is transferred from the Trino coordinator to the Trino client due to network delay added by trino-lb (see the [performance research task](https://github.com/stackabletech/trino-lb/issues/72) for details)
+- Increased query run times when a lot of data is transferred from the Trino coordinator to the Trino client due to network delay added by trino-lb (see the [performance research task](https://github.com/stackabletech/trino-lb/issues/72) for details)

 ## Proxy first call

-In this mode, the client only sends the initial `POST` to trino-lb.
+In this mode, the client only sends the initial `POST` request to trino-lb.
 All following requests will be send to the Trino cluster directly.

 As trino-lb cannot inspect the traffic in the subsequent calls, it would have no knowledge of the started and finished queries.
 However, an [HTTP event listener](https://trino.io/docs/current/admin/event-listeners-http.html) can be configured in Trino to inform trino-lb about all query starts and completions.